fernandopalafox/fernandopalafox.github.io/content/research/dual.md

 tags: [ct]
 ---

-The past 6 months I've been exploring how take an active role in reducing the uncertainty of a dynamical system.
+The past 6 months I've been exploring how take an active role in reducing the uncertainty.
-We applied this idea in a game-theoretic setting and wrote ["Smooth Information Gathering in Two-Player Noncooperative Games"](smooth.md).
+We applied this idea in a game-theoretic setting and wrote ["Smooth Information Gathering in Two-Player Noncooperative Games"](smooth.md), and I also worked on applying this to autonomous driving at Honda Research Institute during the summer.
-After that was done, I did some digging into how I could apply this idea to the case of a dynamical system like a robot.
+As I dug into the theoretical foundations of applying this to a dynamical system like a robot,
-I ran into the ideal of [dual control](https://en.wikipedia.org/wiki/Dual_control_theory).
+I ran into the field of [dual control](https://en.wikipedia.org/wiki/Dual_control_theory).
 Unfortunately, most of the literature seems to agree that it's very hard.
 In this blog post, I outline exactly why it's hard, and then explore what can be done about it.